mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Used in production by:

 - Twitter
+- Groupon

-- .... ????
+- Netflix

-Integrated in:

-- OpenStack Magnum Project; one of the supported COEs

 .footnote[.vlightgray[ @hguemar @mjbright @mariolet ]]

 Mesos is used in conjunction with Frameworks such as
-- Marathon: manages long running tasks
+- **Marathon** or Aurora: manages long running tasks
 - Chronos: designed for job orchestration
-- Hadoop: (YARN?)
+- Hadoop: for big data processing
 - Kubernetes: allowing delcarative use

 ]